Pankeking/kitchen-gurus/devDocs.md

   - Denormalized Followers/Followed

 - Recipes
-  - Each document represents a recipe and has fields like recipeId, title, description, ingredients, instructions, imageUrl, chefId, etc.
+  - Each document represents a recipe and has fields like recipeId, name, ingredients, instructions, extras, photos, userID, likes, etc.
-  - The chefId field references the ID of the user who created the recipe.

 - Followers
   - Each document represents a follower relationship between two users and has fields like followerId and followingId.
   - This collection allows you to track which users are following each other.